-How To Clean Vacuum Brush
+How To Clean a Vacuum Brush

 Whether you’re using a stick, an upright, or a canister vacuum, a vacuum brush is the first spot where hair and grime accumulate.
 Hair, bits of dirt and debris, and threads can all get tangled around your vacuum cleaner when you use it.